There are a lot of books and resources mentioned here, so firstly, I will set out a short list of those I most strongly recommend.

 He starts out life facing considerable rejection and a harsh natural and cultural environment –Durie goes through this in detail in The Third Choice.
 He also seems to have had an interest in religion; this, I understand, is often the case with people with a paranoid tendency – they are looking for answers to their fear.
 However, the paranoid personality traits seem to have become well established in the unfortunate Mohammed.
 Psychological literature tells us that the serious break with reality that is Paranoid Delusion tends to occur in mid-life, around the age of 40, and this is just what we find with Mohammed; in his case the onset of delusion seems to have been accommodated by the demonic – in fact the demonic nature of Mohammed’s inspiration is of course explicitly stated.
 In keeping with the normal progression of the illness, Mohammed had powerful delusions of grandeur, that he was God’s final messenger, no less.
 Then we note that at the outset of his new religious career Mohammed seems to have been relatively benign, but clearly his condition worsened into a psychosis; he became increasingly violent and unpredictable, his life degenerating markedly, in terms of violent reversals of policy and pronouncement as well as actions.
 From what I understand, any biography of Mohammed will confirm this pattern.

 I conclude that islam as found in Mohammed is the religion of a profoundly paranoid individual.
 This is the reasoned out version of an initial response to first attempting to read the Koran, namely that it was the work of a severely deranged mind with a sort of genius for religion.
 The whole of islam is a tightly worked out system of thought exactly reflecting the nature of paranoia – conspiratorial, defensive, self-contained, suspicious, exclusive and potentially very violent, and with the vital factor of projection, the behaviour so symptomatic of the paranoid mind and which my reading indicates is so very evident in the muslim world.
 It is an interesting speculation as to how historically such a system gained a hold over so many people; it would also be interesting to investigate the degree to which the system does now affect the minds of people who are subject to it.
-What I think is for sure is that in so far as islam is koranic, this is the correct way to approach it, and that the governing paradigms for governments and other public bodies to approach the islamic world and muslims should be the paradigms used in approaching, helping, encountering, dealing with the paranoid.
+What I think is for sure is that in so far as islam is koranic, this is the correct way to approach it (as a paranoid delusional mindset) and that the governing paradigms for governments and other public bodies to approach the islamic world and muslims should be the paradigms used in approaching, helping, encountering, dealing with the paranoid.

 In terms of individual muslims the answer seems to lie in befriending, asking questions, and educating muslims about their own system.
 Nonie Darshwin says that the one thing that perpetuates islam is the fear of its subjects to ask questions, an act which in itself constitutes apostasy, so that the sharia system they think they support in fact lies far outside their actual knowledge.
 Islam thrives on ignorance.
 Some recent reading on paranoia (Clinical Theology by Frank Lake) suggests that once the delusional paranoid break with reality has occurred, it can still be helped and managed if the ‘patient’ can be brought to see the delusion not as something to reject but as a symptom of a deeper, infantile state which has emerged into the conscious mind; the paranoid person can then start to deal with the delusion as such.
 Clearly this kind of approach is well outside the reach of most institutions, government for example.
 The western world has, accordingly, little idea how to deal with islam; we excoriate as crazy the ‘extremists’ (those most affected by the paranoid system) and try to urge those less advanced to keep a grasp on reality!
 Of course, we hope the Word of God can gain deep access into the hearts and minds of the islamic world – Egypt, remember is encouragingly referred to as ‘my people’- and so too, the transformative power of the Holy Spirit.
 Perhaps we can note that it is the communities that conform to the paranoid personality pattern, not necessarily individuals.

 The most recent book I have read is A wind in the house of Islam by David Garrison, another really wonderful book.
-This is a work of high intellectual quality reporting research into movements among muslim people towards Christ around the globe.
+This is a work of high intellectual quality, reporting research into movements among muslim people towards Christ around the globe.
 The author identifies 9 ‘houses of Islam’, corresponding to 9 geographical areas.
 Starting with the premise that in nearly 1500 years there have been essentially no substantial movements of muslims to Christ the author identifies some 80 or so movements in the last century or so nearly all of them happening now.
 The author travelled and interviewed muslim background believers in Christ, investigating why they had become believers, what Jesus means to them, what they think of Islam now. (to be continued…)

 In the land of blue burqas is a very lovely book.
 It is set in Afghanistan among people who are fiercely islamic and locked into a traditional way of life that has no other perspective.
-The author gives an account of her slow but deep conversion to Christ and her decision to go to Afghanistan to organize an NGO which would help the people with businesses, schools and so on.
+The author gives an account of her own slow but deep conversion to Christ at home in the US, and her decision to go to Afghanistan to organize an NGO which would help the people with businesses, schools and so on.
 She was therefore working closely with the Afghanis, and it is her relationships and discussions with them on spiritual issues which fill the book.
 She learned their ways and customs and adapted very sensitively in so far as was compatible with her Christian witness; this and her work gave her free access to many, particularly the women.
-Again and again as she explored the muslim beliefs and conveyed hers she would encounter stark incomprehension; but she learned to never attack or confront islam but instead to show respect and simply talk about the ‘Honorable Jesus’ and allow her friends with whom she lived and laughed to draw their own conclusions, in part by enabling them to see the consequences of islam – violence.
+Again and again, as she explored the muslim beliefs and conveyed hers, she would encounter stark incomprehension; but she learned to never attack or confront islam but instead to show respect and simply talk about the ‘Honorable Jesus’ and allow her friends with whom she lived and laughed to draw their own conclusions, in part by enabling them to see the consequences of islam – violence.
 Many outwardly simply reject, but the seed is sown; and at times there is a real appreciation of Jesus’ different ways.
 The particular point of identity I remember is the idea that we are all sons and daughters of Adam and Eve and that for suffering people this fact can override powerfully enculturated religious views.
-Perhaps the major thing to come out of the book is to never, never, never judge another person, something we are all to prone to do as we think about the things islamic people do; had she entered into judgment at any point, or at least rather than struggling against it, succumbed, the author could never have had trod the fine and very dangerous line between speaking about Jesus and being offensive.
+Perhaps the major thing to come out of the book is to never, never, never judge another person, something we are all too prone to do as we think about the things islamic people do; had she entered into judgment at any point, or at least rather than struggling against it, succumbed, the author could never have had trod the fine and very dangerous line between speaking about Jesus and being offensive.
 It is worth adding that where the books by those like Ibrahim and Durie examine and warn against the nature of islam, here we have something close to the personal response of Jesus to the needs of the people.
 A beautiful book and another must read.